UNM Research Centers and Institutes

-The Office of the Vice President for Research oversees six research centers and one institute with broad faculty and interdisciplinary representation.
-Research Centers are categorized into Category I, II and II.
+The Office of the Vice President for Research oversees eight category III research centers and one institute with broad faculty and interdisciplinary representation.
 These units and are listed and briefly described below.

 The UNM Center for Advanced Research Computing, established in 1994 with funding from DoD, and subsequent support from the NSF and industry partners, is the university supercomputer center.
 The Center’s mission is to enable excellence in research and scholarship in science, engineering, biomedicine, humanities and the arts, through support for parallel supercomputing, advanced visualization, research data storage and analysis, novel architectures, and by providing leadership to enhance interdisciplinary computing-based research and education at the University.